Thoughtful - Chapter 9

 Assessing the damage

-'Have you found it?' asked Lady speaking into the commsline, which was back to normal now that they had jammed a bunch of Zed's own equipment and made their escape.
+'Have you found it?' asked Lady speaking into the commsline, which was back to normal now that they had jammed a bunch of Demise's own equipment and made their escape.

 'Not yet, but we've only reached half way along the sub,' Sagan reported back.